cultuurnet/apidocs/projects/authentication/docs/requesting-credentials.md

 2.  **Or**, contact us at vragen@uitdatabank.be to get a client id and client secret for UiTdatabank to start using the new authentication mechanism already.
 Once you have your client id and secret you can use the standard authentication methods described here.
 3.  **Or**, register your project at [Projectaanvraag](https://projectaanvraag.uitdatabank.be) to automatically get a test **API key** that you can use as described on the [EntryAPI authentication documentation](https://documentatie.uitdatabank.be/content/entry_api\_3/latest/authentication.html) in our older documentation portal.
 While this way of authentication will be phased out in the future for new integrators, it will still be supported for existing integrations for the foreseeable future.

-Aside from the authentication method all API operations work exactly the same whether you have a client id and secret, or an API key.
+Aside from the authentication method all API operations on the UiTdatabank APIs work exactly the same whether you have a client id and secret, or an API key.

 ## museumPASSmusées